wrimicha/Courses_App/README.md

 # 🙀 About
 Courses Navigator is an application designed to make keeping track of your course load simple and more collaborative with your peers.
-Courses navigtor prodives a simple interface to track due dates, find new groups to participate in, and view course content on the go.
+Courses navigator provides a simple interface to track due dates, find new groups to participate in, and view course content on the go.
 Courses Navigator provides a for you page which combines relevant information from all your classes, events, assignments, and into a news feed format for your convinience.
 Never miss a due date again!

 # 🛠 Features